furlongm/openvpn-monitor/README.md

 ### Debugging

-OpenVPN-Monitor can be run from the command line in order to test if the html generates correctly:
+openvpn-monitor can be run from the command line in order to test if the html generates correctly:

 ```shell